 It is at this point that Jesus laments over Jerusalem, knowing that the people were going to reject Him.
 There would be more miracles and teaching, but Jesus knew and declared at this point the final outcome of the Jewish reaction concerning Him: rejection and death; and God's reaction concerning them: rejection and judgment.

 98. Cure of the man with dropsy

-Apparently He was having a meal with Pharisees and others when this person suffering from dropsy (not a disease but a symptom of heart, kidney or liver disease), usually a swelling of the body due to water retention.
+It seems that Jesus is having a meal with Pharisees and others when a man with dropsy comes to Him or is put there by the Pharisees to test him.
+(Dropsy is not a disease but a symptom of heart, kidney or liver disease, usually a swelling of the body due to water retention.)
 The Pharisees were waiting to see if Jesus would heal this man on the Sabbath.
 They knew He could heal him, they just wanted to see if He'd do it in such a way as to accuse Him of something.

 Jesus asks them if they would save one of their animals on the Sabbath and if so why condemn Him for saving a human being.
 After this He went ahead and cured this person.
 They had no reply.

 After the healing Jesus gives them a parable concerning the guests that were at the meal and teaches them several lessons with it:

 - Don't take the best seat until invited so you won't be embarrassed.
 The principle of the kingdom is that those who raise themselves up will be humbled and those who humble themselves will be honored.